julienchurch/EasyCanvas/README.md

 Here are the currently-available methods on a LightFX object

 **stackblur(radius)**
-Runs the highly-efficient stackblur algorithm over the canvas.
+Run the highly-efficient stackblur algorithm over the canvas

 **lightblur(radius)**
-Runs the even-more-highly-efficient lightblur algorithm over the canvas.
+Run the even-more-highly-efficient lightblur algorithm over the canvas

 **lightness(lightnessValue)**
 Increase or decrease lightness linearly (accepts range -255 to +255)